astridx/meinblog/content/posts/joomla/10sprachdateien-nutzen.en.md

 ### New files

 Create six files to support the German language in addition to English.
 Each file is structured as follows: One language string is inserted per line.
-The left side of the equal sign in the language string, for example `COM_FOOS_ CONFIGURATION"` in `COM_FOOS_ CONFIGURATION="Foo Options"`, is always in upper case.
+The _left side_ of the equal sign in the language string, for example `COM_FOOS_ CONFIGURATION"` in `COM_FOOS_ CONFIGURATION="Foo Options"`, is always in upper case.
 Normally the extension name is at the beginning, in our case it is `COM_FOOS`.
 After that you ideally add a short description.
 Here you describe briefly what this string is used for.
 Make sure that you do not use spaces.
 Only letters and underscores are allowed.

-The right side of the language string, for example `Foo Options"` in `COM_FOOS_ CONFIGURATION = "Foo Options"`, is the actual text that will be displayed on the site.
+The _right side_ of the language string, for example `Foo Options"` in `COM_FOOS_ CONFIGURATION = "Foo Options"`, is the actual text that will be displayed on the site.
 When your extension is translated into another language, the translator only changes this right side of the language string in his language file.
 The right side is enclosed in quotation marks.

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ language/de-DE/com_foos.ini](https://github.com/astridx/boilerplate/compare/t7...t8#diff-cb357e383d05f82d66215fa10abf3bde)

 We add the German language version for the administration area with the files 'administrator/components/com_foos/ language/en-DE/com_foos.ini' and 'administrator/components/com_foos/ language/en-DE/com_foos.sys.ini'.

-> Don't be confused if you see a lot of texts.
+> Don't be confused if you see a lot of texts in the sample data.
 These are not all used at the moment.
 I'm already inserting the text for the future chapters here.

 [administrator/components/com_foos/ language/de-DE/com_foos.ini](https://github.com/astridx/boilerplate/blob/06900d62cfdd55f77b785bd6b28262c30e11d45d/src/administrator/components/com_foos/language/de-DE/com_foos.ini)